 Young pianists from around the world showcase their talent and technical mastery in weekly performances of the classic soloist repertoire as a part of the MMF Piano Institute; repertoire to be announced.

-The Miami Music Festival aims to bring South Florida audiences the very best classical music experiences, and offers regular opportunities to hear opera’s next generation perform the genre’s greatest hits.
-Throughout the festival season, music lovers can catch multiple concerts of MMF’s students singing favorite arias at the Barry University’s Cor Jesu Chapel and the Betsy Hotel on South Beach, bringing the art form outside of the concert hall and into the community.
+The Miami Music Festival aims to bring South Florida audiences the very best classical music experiences and offers regular opportunities to hear opera’s next generation perform the genre’s greatest hits.
+Throughout the festival season, music lovers can catch multiple concerts of MMF’s students singing favorite arias at the Betsy Hotel or Miami Beach Woman’s Club , bringing the art form outside of the concert hall and into the community.

 MMF’s Orchestral Institute draws a remarkable pool of talent from around the globe each season, and out of this ensemble, we offer our Chamber Concert series, comprised of student musicians who select their own programs and coach with our distinguished faculty and artists-in-residence.
-Chamber Concert performances can be enjoyed by the community throughout the entire festival at the Betsy Hotel on South Beach.
+Chamber Concert performances can be enjoyed by the community throughout the entire festival.

 We at the Miami Music Festival are very proud of the faculty and distinguished artists-in-residence who mentor our students each summer, but it is an especial privilege to offer our audiences the opportunity to hear them perform in our Faculty Chamber Concert series.
-The Betsy Hotel on South Beach hosts this program, which features faculty and visiting artists in collaboration; repertoire to be announced.
+The Betsy Hotel on South Beach hosts this program, which will feature faculty member Emilio Colon and MMF visiting artists.

-MMF Opera Apprentice singers perform an intriguing program of opera and operetta dating from the inception of the art form to current works.
-Scenes explored come from such varied works as Le nozze di Figaro, Philip Glass's Appomattox, Verdi's Falstaff, Bizet's Carmen and Puccini's Suor Angelica.
+MMF Opera singers perform an intriguing program of opera and operetta dating from the inception of the art form to current works.
+Scenes explored come from such varied works as Le nozze di Figaro, Magic Flute, Don Giovanni, Hansel and Gretel and Der Rosenkavalier.